RobBollons/robbollons.github.io/about.md

 title: About
 permalink: /about/
 ---
 My name is Rob Bollons.
-I'm a software developer of 8 years both in career and in hobby.
+I'm a software developer both in career and in hobby.

 My main areas of interest are currently: Functional Programming, JavaScript, Linux, Information Security and Automation.